spdermn02/TouchPortal_WebpageCapture_Plugin/README.md

 height=<width in pixels>
 snapshotSelector=<CSS Selector of element to capture, this is Optional>
 deviceScaleFactor=< Scale factor of the device, just use 2 unless it causes issues>
+cleanElements=<Comma Separated List of CSS selectors for elements to be removed from the page prior to capture starting>
 ```

 Example that is fully populated